zyzshishui/slime/docs/en/amd_toturial.md

 # AMD Toturial

+⚠️ If you encounter problems on AMD instinct, feel free to reach out [Yusheng Su](https://yushengsu-thu.github.io/).

 ## Introduction

 If you are running Slime on AMD's Instinct, please refer to the following materials.
 This tutorial will explain how to set up the development environment (Docker), use the modified AMD dependencies, and provide an example for running the experiments.
 The current rocm docker only support AMD's MI300.

-⚠️ Note: Feel free to reach out [Yusheng Su](https://yushengsu-thu.github.io/), if you encounter problems on AMD instinct.

 <!-- First, you need to configure the Slime runtime environment according to the [Readme](../../README.md) documentation and cd to the Slime project directory. -->

 ## Docker

-You can download the prebuilt image from DockerHub: [yushengsuthu/slime-amd]().
+You can download the prebuilt image from DockerHub: [AMD Docker](https://hub.docker.com/r/yushengsuthu/slime-amd/tags).
 ```bash
 docker pull yushengsuthu/slime-amd:slime_ubuntu22.04_rocm6.3.4-patch-numa_vllm0.8.5-patch_sglang0.4.7_megatron-core-patch_ray0.47-patch
 ```